kean/Align/README.md

 - **Powerful**.
 Create multiple constraints with a single line of code.
 - **Type Safe**.
 Makes it impossible to create invalid constraints, at compile time.
 - **Fluent**.
 Concise and clear API that follows [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 - **Simple**.
-Stop worrying about `translatesAutoresizingMaskIntoConstraints` and manually activating constraints.
+Stop worrying about `translatesAutoresizingMaskIntoConstraints` and constraints activation.

 To give you a taste of what the *semantic* APIs look like, here is an example: